Foster Youth Rights Resources

 - enroll right away at a new school

-- get partial credits for all classes you were passing if you change schools
+- get partial credits for all classes you were passing if you change schools and you may have the right to modified graduation requirements

 - go to after-school activities